Non-Compete Clause | Non-Solicitation Clause

 It needs a foresighted analysis to define whether a non-compete clause is formally valid and enforceable in the specific case.
 We highly recommend to directly engage an Attorney at Law (not only a legal consultant) which can provide you continuing support through all steps - analysis - negotiation - legal proceeding (where needed).

-Are non-compete clauses enforceable in Switzerland?
+Are non-competition clauses enforceable in Switzerland?

-Is there a right to a monthly compensation?
+Is there a right to monthly compensation?

 How do we proceed?